-If you’re asking this question, you probably already know that the PCI DSS is the Payment Card Industry Data Security Standard.
-So what’s the PCI DSS AOC?
-Well, AOC stands for Attestation of Compliance, and it’s a document that shows your company complies with the requirements in the PCI DSS itself.
+If you’re asking about a PCI DSS AOC, you’ve probably already learned that the PCI DSS is the Payment Card Industry Data Security Standard.
+So what’s a PCI DSS AOC?
+Well, AOC stands for Attestation of Compliance, and it’s a document that shows a company complies with the twelve requirements in the PCI DSS itself.

 How do I get an AOC?

 Are you looking for an AOC for your own company, or for an outside company?
 If you’re dealing with an outside company, and for some reason you’ve been asked to get their PCI AOC, ask them!
 If you are exchanging PCI DSS Card Holder Data with them, they should give you a copy of their AOC on request.

 Unfortunately, getting an AOC for your own company can be much more complicated.